|

 What to Eat and Drink at the Frankfurt Christmas Market 2025

-Here are ten festive favorites you won’t want to miss:
+Here are, in short, 10 festive favorites you won’t want to miss:

-- Glühwein – A staple warm mulled wine, often served in festive mugs you can buy (also crucial for very cold days)
+• Glühwein – A staple warm mulled wine, often served in festive mugs you can buy (also crucial for freezing days)

-- Bratwurst – Grilled sausages served in rolls, simple but supremely satisfying.
+• Bratwurst – Grilled sausages served in brötchen – simple but supremely satisfying.

-- Gebrannte Mandeln – Roasted, sugary almonds, the scent alone will pull you in.
+• Gebrannte Mandeln – Roasted, sugary almonds, the scent alone is all around the market

-- Flammkuchen – Thin‑crust bread with toppings like bacon and onions, perfect with a hot drink.
+• Flammkuchen – Thin‑crust bread with toppings like bacon and onions, a perfect pair with a hot drink.

-❗Pro Tip: Bring some cash — many stalls don’t accept cards, and you’ll need a few euros for the mug deposit.
-Even better, carry your own tumbler or reusable mug so you can avoid paying the 3-euro deposit every time you order a drink at a different stall.
+Pro Tip: Bring some cash — many stalls don’t accept cards, and you’ll need a few euros for the mug deposit.
+Even better, carry your own tumbler or reusable mug so you can avoid paying the 4-euro deposit every time you order a drink at a different stall.

 Things to Do Near the Frankfurt Christmas Market

 One of the best things about the Frankfurt Christmas Market is that it’s right in the middle of the city’s main attractions.
-So once you’ve explored the market itself, you can easily combine it with a few other fun things to do.
+Once you’ve explored the market itself, you can easily combine it with a few other activities.

-Read my full Things to Do in Frankfurt in One Day for a complete itinerary that includes these stops and some must-see hidden gems.
+Read my full Things to Do in Frankfurt in One Day for a complete itinerary that includes these stops and other must-see hidden gems.

 Easy Day Trips from Frankfurt During the Holidays

-The Frankfurt Christmas Market 2025 might be the highlight of your trip, but if you have more time, Frankfurt’s train network makes it super easy to explore other Christmas markets nearby.
+The Frankfurt Christmas Market 2025 might be the highlight of your trip, but if you have more time, try to explore other nearby Christmas markets as well.
+Frankfurt’s train network makes it super easy to do that.
+Just hop on a train, and in less than an hour, you can be in a whole new festive setting!

-I’ve written a full guide on 10 Amazing & Easy Day Trips from Frankfurt by Train, where you’ll find more winter travel ideas if you want to make the most of your time here.
+I’ve written a full guide to 10 Amazing & Easy Day Trips from Frankfurt by Train, – here you’ll find more winter travel ideas and make most of your time here!

 Where to Stay for the Frankfurt Christmas Market